 The University of Florida Website, The Croc Docs, explains that, because the crocodile is so sensitive to freshwater flow, the animals’ numbers and continued presence in the area acts as an indicator of the overall health of the Everglades.

-Long-term monitoring of the crocodiles allows scientists to asses the overall health of the Everglades and is a key component of the Comprehensive Everglades Restoration Plan.
+Long-term monitoring of the crocodiles allows scientists to assess the overall health of the Everglades and is a key component of the Comprehensive Everglades Restoration Plan.

 The increased presence of crocodiles in the region affords new eco-tourism opportunities for visitors and locals alike.
 Individuals curious to see wild crocodiles will have a greater chance of encountering these important and majestic animals in the wild.
 Go on one of our Swamp Boat Tours Florida to see the crocs!